lizadeka/used-cars-market-analysis/README.md

 #### Key Performance Indicators (KPIs)

-- ⚙️ Vehicles offer an **average engine power of 106.70 bhp**, making the inventory suitable for both city and highway driving.
+- Vehicles offer an **average engine power of 106.70 bhp**, making the inventory suitable for both city and highway driving.
-- 🔧 The **average torque is 191.16 Nm**, indicating balanced vehicle performance across different models.
+- The **average torque is 191.16 Nm**, indicating balanced vehicle performance across different models.
-- 👥 Most vehicles have an **average seating capacity of 5**, reflecting the popularity of family-oriented passenger cars.
+- Most vehicles have an **average seating capacity of 5**, reflecting the popularity of family-oriented passenger cars.
-- ⛽ The **average fuel efficiency is 19.42 km/l**, highlighting a good balance between performance and fuel economy.
+- The **average fuel efficiency is 19.42 km/l**, highlighting a good balance between performance and fuel economy.
-- 💎 **Luxury vehicles account for only 10.8% of the inventory**, showing that the marketplace is largely dominated by non-luxury vehicles.
+- **Luxury vehicles account for only 10.8% of the inventory**, showing that the marketplace is largely dominated by non-luxury vehicles.

 #### Dashboard Insights

-- 🚗 **Hatchbacks and Sedans** represent the largest share of vehicle body types, making them the most common choices in the used car market.
+- **Hatchbacks and Sedans** represent the largest share of vehicle body types, making them the most common choices in the used car market.
-- ⭐ **Air Conditioner, Power Steering, Heater, Power Windows (Front), and Adjustable Headlights** are the most frequently available vehicle features, indicating that these have become standard offerings.
+- **Air Conditioner, Power Steering, Heater, Power Windows (Front), and Adjustable Headlights** are the most frequently available vehicle features, indicating that these have become standard offerings.
-- ⚡ **Electric vehicles record the highest average fuel efficiency (88.62 km/l equivalent)**, followed by **CNG vehicles (27.45 km/l)**, demonstrating the efficiency advantage of alternative fuel vehicles.
+- **Electric vehicles record the highest average fuel efficiency (88.62 km/l equivalent)**, followed by **CNG vehicles (27.45 km/l)**, demonstrating the efficiency advantage of alternative fuel vehicles.
-- ⛽ **Petrol vehicles dominate the inventory**, while **Diesel vehicles** form the second-largest segment of the market.
+- **Petrol vehicles dominate the inventory**, while **Diesel vehicles** form the second-largest segment of the market.
-- ⚙️ **Manual transmission vehicles account for nearly three-fourths of the listings (73.74%)**, indicating a significantly higher market presence compared to automatic vehicles.
+- **Manual transmission vehicles account for nearly three-fourths of the listings (73.74%)**, indicating a significantly higher market presence compared to automatic vehicles.

+---

+## 📄 Page 5: Geographic & Brand Insights

+This page analyzes the geographic distribution of vehicle listings and brand performance across different regions.
+It provides insights into regional market concentration, leading automotive brands, fuel preferences, and city-wise inventory distribution.

+### 📌 Business Insights

+#### Key Performance Indicators (KPIs)

+- The inventory covers **31 states and 489 cities**, indicating a wide geographic presence across India.
+- **Maruti** is the **most listed brand** with over **10K vehicle listings**, reflecting its strong dominance in the used car market.
+- **Rolls-Royce** records the **highest average selling price (₹9.55 crore)**, making it the most premium brand in the inventory.
+- **New Delhi** has the highest number of vehicle listings, making it the largest regional market in the dataset.

+#### Dashboard Insights

+- **Maharashtra, Uttar Pradesh, Gujarat, Haryana, Rajasthan, Telangana, and Tamil Nadu** account for the largest share of vehicle listings, highlighting major regional markets for used cars.
+- **Maruti, Hyundai, and Honda** dominate the market, with Maruti holding the largest overall market share.
+- **Petrol vehicles dominate the inventory for leading brands**, while diesel remains the second most preferred fuel type across major manufacturers.
+- **Rolls-Royce and Ferrari** lead the market in terms of average selling price, representing the ultra-premium segment.
+- **New Delhi (5.9K listings) and Pune (4.6K listings)** emerge as the leading cities in the dataset, indicating strong used-car market activity in these major urban centers.

 ---